ietf-gitwg/using-github/draft-ietf-git-using-github.md

 content that GitHub hosts.
 Backups allow for recovery of content, and regular submissions as Internet-Drafts ensure that work is not lost completely.

+A compromise of GitHub does not pose a significant threat to Working Group operations as it is expected that most data, aside from individual credentials, is made public.

 # IANA Considerations